celo-org/docs/blog/03-07-2-23-building-a-celo-remittance-system-a-technical-tutorial-for-developers/building-a-celo-remittance-system-a-technical-tutorial-for-developers.md

 Create a new directory for your project.
 Open a terminal and navigate to the directory you just created.
-Run ‘truffle init’ to initialize a new Truffle project.
+Run ```truffle init``` to initialize a new Truffle project.
-Create a new file called ‘.env’ in the root directory of your project.
+Create a new file called ```.env``` in the root directory of your project.
 This file will contain environment variables for our project.
 Add the following line to this file:

 ![image](./images/1.png)